 I mentioned earlier this article is by Shane Barber, one of the partners here at Barber Financial Group.
 He did a great job of outlining 21 questions to benchmark, “Where are you today?
 So that we can start to make that discovery of what does your money need to do.”
 Bud?

 Bud Kasper: I think that many times we have to go back to the basics.
-Here we are starting the new year; we just had two years of great growth coming out of the stock market.
+Here we are starting the new year.
+We just had two years of great growth coming out of the stock market.
 The bond market did pretty well, but that depends on what part of the bond market you were in regarding what your returns look like.
-So we go back to the basics and ask ourselves, “Where should my money be divided between these three basic asset classes: the stocks, bonds, and then cut cash, or the equivalent of cash?”
+We go back to the basics and ask ourselves, “Where should my money be divided between these three basic asset classes: the stocks, bonds, and then cut cash, or the equivalent of cash?”

 A Note on Technology

 I recently read an article that I agree with in terms of where we think there might be some focus for profit.
-And it’s a technology.
-And if you follow tech, you know that it’s had an incredible two-year span.
-It did drop about 19% in 2020; back on March 23rd, I think, was the date.
-But then it went from that point using the QQQS, which is an investment that you can have, which follows the NASDAQ-100, which is totally technology stocks.
+It’s technology.
+If you follow tech, you know that it’s had an incredible two-year span.
+It did drop about 19% in 2020.
+I think March 23 was the date.
+It went from that point to using the QQQS, which is an investment that you can have that follows the NASDAQ-100.
+That totally encompasses technology stocks.

-And it increased by 48% from the beginning of the year.
-But if you bought it anywhere on the downside, you picked up another 20%.
-So obviously, you would think that it couldn’t possibly go further.
-And the answer is yes, it could.
-So if that’s the case, tech is something that we think might be worth investing in, in this new year.
+It increased by 48% from the beginning of the year, but if you bought it anywhere on the downside, you picked up another 20%.
+Obviously, you would think that it couldn’t possibly go further.
+The answer is yes, it could.
+If that’s the case, tech is something that we think might be worth investing in this year.